ArvinSSatria/reference-validator/README.md

 1. Download `Reference Validator Setup 1.0.0.exe` from [Releases](https://github.com/ArvinSSatria/reference-validator/releases)
 2. Run installer and follow setup wizard
+3. **⚠️ IMPORTANT**: When prompted, select **"Install for me only"** or **"Just for me"**
+   - ❌ **DO NOT** choose "Install for all users" (will cause permission errors)
+   - ✅ This ensures proper file access for uploads, cache, and temp files
-3. Choose installation location (default: Program Files)
+4. Choose installation location (default: `%LOCALAPPDATA%\Programs`)
-4. Desktop shortcut will be created automatically
+5. Desktop shortcut will be created automatically
-5. Launch from Desktop or Start Menu
+6. Launch from Desktop or Start Menu

 > **Note**: API key is bundled for demo/testing.
 First launch may take 20-30 seconds.

+> **⚠️ Troubleshooting**: If you get "unexpected errors" during validation, it's likely due to installing "for all users".
+Please uninstall and reinstall with "Install for me only" option.

 ---